Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast

-At the heart of Japanese culture and influence for over 1,000 years, Kyoto lay at the centre of events that helped to shape the destiny and history of this most fascinating of cultures.
-One of the only major cities to survive the extensive bombing of WWII, Kyoto can boast more than 2000 temples and shrines, many set in landscaped gardens, making this captivating city the cradle of all things uniquely Japanese.
+At the heart of Japanese culture and influence for over 1,000 years, Kyoto was the epicentre of events that shaped the history of Japan.
+One of the only major cities to survive the extensive bombing of WWII, the Imperial city boasts more than 2,000 temples and shrines, many set in landscaped gardens, making this captivating city the cradle of all things uniquely Japanese.

-Today's 12 kilometre/7.50 mile walking tour is expected to take around 7 hours including time spent sightseeing.
+Today's 12-kilometre/7.5-mile walking tour is expected to take around seven hours including time spent sightseeing.

 Day 6: Train To Nara; Walking Tour Around The City's Parks And Temples